sclavijosuero/wick-a11y/README.md

 });
 ```

 4. 👉 By default, a detailed HTML report of accessibility violations is generated whenever issues are detected during the analysis.
-This behavior can be modified by setting the exposed Cypress environment variable `generateReport`.
+This behavior can be modified by setting the Cypress environment variable `generateReport`.
 Acepted values:
   - `detailed` – Generates a detailed HTML accessibility report (default).
 Also accepted `true`.
   - `basic` – Generates a simplified, minimalistic HTML accessibility report.